Why is this important to the people of NSW?

 The Premier is committed to ensuring that everyone in NSW gets their fair share of infrastructure and that projects of local importance are delivered across the state.

-To achieve this, we are focusing on a dynamic list of around 60 local infrastructure projects across NSW.
+To achieve this, we are focusing on a dynamic list of over 80 local infrastructure projects across NSW.
 The projects will be tracked and monitored by a specialist delivery team, including Infrastructure NSW (INSW), to ensure the projects are successfully delivered or on track to be delivered by 2019.

 This means all local communities across NSW will have faster access to the infrastructure they need, including safer and better quality roads and highways, new and bigger school campuses, integrated health care through new multipurpose health facilities, and improved police facilities.